KrystianSkwierawski/DailyToDoList/README.md

 - I used <a href="https://ngrx.io/">NgRx</a> to manage the application state.

+- I Created an <a href="https://documenter.getpostman.com/view/18585475/UVJfkwBc">API documentation</a> using Postman

 - I used Docker Desktop Linux machine for application containerization, I connected API and client web application via docker-compose.

 - I added logging for the dev environment.
 After each use of the API, it logs some information about a request, response, and error if any occurs.